csmertx/csmertx.github.io/content/About/csmertx.md

 > LGM is a pet project website with a little bin of fun mixed in with a lot of RTFM.
 Mostly an easy way to check the notes from multiple devices--or from a family member's computer.

-## Donation button?
+## Donation Button Clarification

-The donation button for this website redirects to the [Wounded Warrior Project](https://www.woundedwarriorproject.org/)
+The donation button for this website redirects to the 🔗 [Wounded Warrior Project](https://www.woundedwarriorproject.org/)

 > *This website is not an affiliated with the Wounded Warrior Project*

+My father dedicated over 20 years of his life to the military (Navy), which included a year long tour of Vietnam.
+He suffered through at least one fused vertebrae.
+Military said it wasn't their problem.
+That's why I am the way I am.
+And that's why I've included the link.

+> If anyone has an issue with the donation button please contact me.

 ## C-Smert-X, CS-Mert-X, Mertx, Smert-Tex, etc.